 Back in town, Creemore's Mill Street is the main strip and home to a variety of quaint shops that are open all year round.
 Curiosity House Books is as cute a bookshop as they come, and it often hosts book signings while also doubling as an art gallery.

 If you're looking to stay in Creemore, bed and breakfasts are your best bet.
 Spots like Emily's Place offer a warm and welcoming experience that includes all the comforts of home while soaking up the idyllic winter landscape.

 If there's still time, it's worth wandering around and checking out the local sites.
-Creemore is home to some of the best examples of Gothic architecture and some quirkier heritage sites, like North America's smallest jail, apply named 'The Jail'.
+Creemore is home to some of the best examples of Gothic architecture and some quirkier heritage sites, like North America's smallest jail, aptly named 'The Jail'.

 Creemore is an unsung gem of Ontario's townships and makes for a fulfilling day trip with the option to stick around for longer.